edahlgren/demo-config-guides/output/configure-run.md

 ## Summary

-The run section contains information on executing the demo, so someone can execute it automatically using preconfigured scripts or manually using command-line arguments
+The run section contains information on executing the demo, so someone can execute it automatically using preconfigured scripts or manually using command-line arguments.

 ## Requirements